 Select the auxiliary input via the AUX button and playback will be heard through the vehicle speakers.
-LINE IN will appear in the vehicle audio unit display.
+LINE IN or LINE IN ACTIVE will appear in the vehicle audio unit display.
 Volume, treble and bass can be adjusted on the vehicle audio unit as normal.